The MGA With An Attitude

 Sunday April 12, 2015:

 Somewhere between late night and early morning we had a 3-1/2 hour run up I-25/US-85 from Las Crusas to Albuquerque, NM.
-We missed yesterday's cub meeting with British Automobile Owners Assoc of Albuquerque, but today there was an impromptu meeting of club members at the home of Kevin Kittle, the club's newsletter editor.
+We missed yesterday's cub meeting with British Automobile Owners Association, but today there was an impromptu meeting of club members at the home of Kevin Kittle, the club's newsletter editor.
 The cars came trickling in one, but soon there were many (at least several).
 The blue car is a Morris 1000 that has been converted to electric, quiet as a mouse when it runs off.
 Seems like there were as many Midget as MGA (or should that be the other way around)?
 The Rover and Mini live here.

 Out back there were several "non-runners".
 First in line was a Triumph 10, then a couple of Morris Minor, one of which appears to be the start of a conversion to a truck, an old Land Rover, an MGB, a couple of Jaguar in the back, and an extra Mini on the side.